End of Tenancy Cleaning Cost

 This includes tasks like sweeping up leaves, mowing the lawn, and generally tidying up garden spaces.
 If you have a shed, garage, or other outbuilding, you must also ensure it is left tidy (inside and out).

-Most standard cleaning services do not cover these tasks, so you would need to hire a local gardener to complete the work.
+Most standard cleaning services do not cover these tasks.
+You may need to hire a local gardener to complete the work.
 The cost for a general tidy-up, including waste removal, is typically between £125 and £150 per day.

 Smoke Alarms and Electrical Equipment